These organizations are potential important partners, or provide models to learn from.

 • Family Justice Center in Santa Rosa is designed to be a one-stop service center for domestic violence survivors and other residents with family law issues.
-The FJC is both its own organization and also an alliance of several different service providers who offer services under one roof.
-This may be a model for wraparound housing services worth exploring.
+Several service providers offer services under their roof.
+This may be a model for coordinating housing services.

 Previous